althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

   <li>Developing a blockchain (proof of concept) platform for a supply chain and logistics</li>
   <li>Scraping and crawling websites to compare pricing from competitors(Amazon, Ebay, competitors websites)(Python)</li>
   <li>Harvesting data from competitors websites through API</li>
+  <li>IBM Watson API price comparison for ecommerce</li>
+  <li>Ebay API to compare the best results and win the customer</li>
+  <li>Multiple machine scraping on Amazon for optimal results for sales department</li>
 </ul>
 <br>
 <br>